oat-sa/tao-calculator-fe/API.md

 -   `tokensHelper.getType(token)`: Identifies the type of a given token.
 -   `tokensHelper.isDigit(type)`: Checks if the type is related to a digit value.
 -   `tokensHelper.isOperator(type)`: Checks if the type is related to an operator.
--   `tokensHelper.isBinaryOperator(type)`: Checks if the type is related to a binary operator
+-   `tokensHelper.isBinaryOperator(type)`: Checks if the type is related to a binary operator.
--   `tokensHelper.isUnaryOperator(type)`: Checks if the type is related to a unary operator
+-   `tokensHelper.isUnaryOperator(type)`: Checks if the type is related to a unary operator.
 -   `tokensHelper.isOperand(type)`: Checks if the type is related to an operand.
 -   `tokensHelper.isValue(type)`: Checks if the type is related to an operand.
 -   `tokensHelper.isAggregator(type)`: Checks if the type is related to an aggregator.